jeircul/azure-infrastructure/README.md

 And if someone can use this to get some ideas of their own, thats just a plus!

-## Deploy a CentOS VM with ARM templates with Ansible installed
+## Deploy a CentOS VM with Ansible installed using ARM templates

 ### Prerequisites
 - You need an Azure account and subscription